-The Norris-Landzberg equation was

-factors for the two operating conditions corresponding to the two examples provided.
+The Norris-Landzberg equation was used to calculate the acceleration factors for the two operating conditions corresponding to the two examples provided.
 The resulting acceleration factors are:

-XP-G and XML-HV (0 - 50 °C): 49.85 XP-G and XML-HV (25 - 85 °C): 17.49 operating under customer nditions was calculated Application based on equations 2 and 3.
-The

-The number of cycles to failure for LEDs in a luminaire operating under customer operating conditions was calculated predicted lifetime/cycles to failure for the thermal shock tests are provided in the table below.
-For example, for XP-G LED devices under 0°C to 50°C temperature ranges and one cycle per day operating conditions, the estimated lifetime is
+XP-G and XML-HV (0 - 50 °C): 49.85 XP-G and XML-HV (25 - 85 °C): 17.49 based on equations 2 and 3.
+The predicted lifetime/cycles to failure for the XP-G and XML-HV LEDs based on thermal shock tests are provided in the table below.
+For example, for XP-G LED devices under 0°C to 50°C temperature ranges and one cycle per day operating conditions, the estimated lifetime is 149,561 cycles.